Direct-Entry-Programme-9-milinda/dep-9-text-editor/README.md

 # Text Editor
 This is a simple Text editor built by JavaFX.
+This consists of simple text editing options.
 ![](assets/TextEditor.png)